County health board votes to change COVID-19 regulations effective Jan. 22

 Gianforte lifts closing, capacity restrictions for bars, restaurants; rules remain in effect in Cascade County

-The county hit the 25 per 100,000 rate for one week at the end of December, but the rate has climbed upward since.
+The county hit the 25 per 100,000 rate for one week at the end of December, but the rate has climbed upward again for several weeks until dropping again last week to the current 27 per 100,000 rate.

+Childcare facilities, schools and food service establishments such as school cafeterias, hospitals and care facilities, crisis shelters, airport concessions, hotel room service and other similar operations are exempt from the occupancy and closing time rules.

 The board also voted to allow up to 50 people for events and gatherings anywhere.
 The board voted to allow gatherings of 50-250 indoors and gatherings of 50-500 outdoors, both with the approval of an event plan packet from the Cascade County City-County Health Department.